thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 ```
 127.0.0.1 argocd.demo.com
 ```

+**Info:**
+ - If using a laptop behind the proxy, the argocd.demo.local might throw `DNS resolution error`.
+That is the reason we include argocd.localhost. in the hosts file also add `127.0.0.1 argocd.localhost`

 From browser use the URL `http://argocd.demo.com` which will redirect to `https` and allow unverified access since self signed certificate.